Cachooor/PS1-PartOne/README.md

 Main.py is where the main code runs.

-Messy.py was the original code and then made simple with just a function that has three parameters
+Messy.py was the original code but then cleaned up later on